ai/size-limit/README.md

 <img src="https://ai.github.io/size-limit/logo.svg" align="right"
      title="Size Limit logo by Anton Lovchikov" width="120" height="178">

-Size Limit is a tool to prevent JavaScript libraries bloat.
+Size Limit is a linter for your JS application or library performance.
-With it, you know exactly for how many kilobytes your JS library increases the user bundle.
+It calculates the real cost of your JS for end-users and throw an error if cost exceeds the limit.

+* Size Limit calculate the **time**, which browser need to **download** and **execute** your JS.
+It is much more accurate and understandable metric compare to size in bytes.
+* Size Limit counts the cost including **all dependencies and polyfills** which is used in your JS.
-You can add Size Limit to your continuous integration service (such as Travis CI) and set the limit.
+* You can add Size Limit to **Travis CI**, **Circle CI**, etc and set the limit.
   If you accidentally add a massive dependency, Size Limit will throw an error.

 <p align="center">
   <img src="./img/example.png" alt="Size Limit example"
        width="738" height="434">
 </p>

-Size Limit could tell you not only library size.
-With `--why` argument it can tell you *why* your library has this size and show real cost of all your internal dependencies.
+With `--why` argument Size Limit can tell you *why* your library has this size and show real cost of all your internal dependencies.

 <p align="center">
   <img src="./img/why.png" alt="Bundle Analyzer example"